Skip to main content

 PlanActMulti-step tasks with a known structureExplicit plan list, cursor advances on success

-Tree-of-ThoughtExploration, research, question answeringDecision.branch() over scored candidates
+Tree-of-ThoughtExploration, research, question answeringDecision.branch() (alternative candidate paths) over scored candidates

 Pattern overview